nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-mobile/how-to-customize-nuxeo-mobile-workflow-tasks-layout.md

 ---

-Since the version 1.13.0 on iOS and 1.11.0 on Android, workflows defined in studio can be processed by users from the mobile application.
+Since the version 1.13.0 on iOS and 1.11.0 on Android, workflows defined in Nuxeo Studio can be processed by users from the mobile application.

-To enable the processing of tasks from mobile, there is an additional step to this configuration, to define the layout of these tasks on mobile devices :
+To enable the processing of tasks on mobile devices, the tasks mobile layout need to be defined.

-## Prerequesites
+## Prerequisites

-A task layout is defined Studio/Designer.
-For this how to, we assume that the workflow described through this tutorial [webui workflow tasks tutorial]({{page space='STUDIO' page='web-ui-workflow-tasks'}}) is created :
+Before you start, please follow this [how-to]({{page version='' space='nxdoc' page='web-ui-workflow-tasks'}}) to create a complete workflow.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/CLIENT-APPS/Mobile/mobile_workflows_WebUI_start